Weekender XLBS: Why Modern Warfare Kicks Ass & Have We Reached Peak Tabletop?

 - You will be able to add friends to your account.

-Once you have made a free account on Beasts of War you can upgrade it by adding a Backstage Pass.
-It allows you to use even more parts of the site and access to extra content.
+Once you have made a free account you can support the community by joing the Cult of Games.
+Joining the Cult allows you to use even more parts of the site and access to extra content.
 Check out some of the extra features below.

 - Reduced ads, for a better browsing experience (feature can be turned on or off in your profile).

-- Access to The Weekender XLBS Sunday Show.
+- Access to The Cult of Games XLBS Sunday Show.

 - Extra hobby videos about painting, terrain building etc.